-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Long Beach is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Long Beach isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Long Beach are a mix of both white- and blue-collar jobs.
 Overall, Long Beach is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Long Beach who work in sales jobs (13.86%), office and administrative support (11.32%), and management occupations (9.11%).
+There are especially a lot of people living in Long Beach who work in sales jobs (12.42%), management occupations (12.04%), and office and administrative support (10.02%).

 Long Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of people in Long Beach who are college-educated is somewhat higher than the average US community of 21.84%: 25.81% of adults in Long Beach have at least a bachelor's degree.
+In terms of college education, Long Beach is nearly on par with the US average for all cities of 21.84%: 20.90% of adults 25 and older in Long Beach have a bachelor's degree or advanced degree.

 Long Beach is a somewhat ethnically-diverse city.
 The people who call Long Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Long Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Long Beach include Irish, English, French, and Italian.
+Important ancestries of people in Long Beach include Irish, German, English, French, and Italian.

 The most common language spoken in Long Beach is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Italian and Spanish.